-- If output file is specified, input file is copied to output file and the debugging or resource information is added to or removed from output file. input file remains unchanged. - If info_file is specified then the debugging or resource information that is added to or removed from the executable file is read from or written to this file.
+- 1. If the "r" (resource) option is not specified then the default action is to add/remove symbolic debugging information. - 2.
+If the "a" (add) option is not specified then the default action is to remove information. - 3.
+If output\file is not specified, the debugging or resource information is added to or removed from input\file. - 4.
+If output\file is specified, input\file is copied to output\file and the debugging or resource information is added to or removed from output\file. input\file remains unchanged. - 5.
+If info\file is specified then the debugging or resource information that is added to or removed from the executable file is read from or written to this file.
 The debugging or resource information may be appended to the executable by specifying the "a" (add) option.
-Also, the debugging information may be appended to the executable by concatenating the debugging information file to the end of the executable file (the files must be treated as binary files). - During processing, the Open Watcom Strip Utility will create a temporary file, ensuring that a file by the chosen name does not already exist.
+Also, the debugging information may be appended to the executable by concatenating the debugging information file to the end of the executable file (the files must be treated as binary files). - 6.
+During processing, the Open Watcom Strip Utility will create a temporary file, ensuring that a file by the chosen name does not already exist.